 Having social media buttons (in this case, Twitter) in your email signature, on your business cards, and in all your bios are important.
 People are more likely to log on and follow you if you plant the idea in their head first.

 Mention has a free email signature generator that will help you create yours.

 Mention also has a free Twitter Bio Generator that can help you create the perfect Twitter bio for your personal or professional profile.

 The reality is that if you know how Twitter works, what your goals are, and who you want to reach – you’ll be able to build a brand.

-Jump in the deep end and start connecting, engaging, and sharing your opinions.
-With some time and consistency, you’ll find what works best for your personal brand and what falls flat.
+Jump in the deep end, and start connecting, engaging, and sharing your opinions on social media platforms.
+With some time and consistency, you’ll find what works best for your personal brand, and what to stray away from.